 Fedora (formerly called Fedora Core, sometimes also called Fedora Linux) is an RPM-based Linux distribution that is developed by the Fedora Project which is supported by the programming community and sponsored by Red Hat.
 The latest version is Fedora 24.

-Fedora 24 is considered to have many advantages both in terms of platforms and applications, such as the ‘Glitch-Free’ version for PulseAudio, the Security system, Audit and Intrusion-Detection Sectool, PackageKit-Framework.
+Fedora 24 is considered to have many advantages both in terms of platforms and applications, such as the ‘Glitch-Free’ version for PulseAudio, the Security system, Audit, and Intrusion-Detection Sectool, and PackageKit-Framework.

 Even so, Fedora has shortcomings including updates that are not as regular as Ubuntu due to the type and development process.

-The SuSE Linux operating system is the most interested and used in most European countries.
+The SuSE Linux operating system is the most interesting and used in most European countries.
 Although widely used by some Europeans there.

-The appearance of a fresher design and ease of management makes it more valuable for this Linux operating system.
+The appearance of a fresher design and ease of management make it more valuable for this Linux operating system.